yuan0-0jia/yuan0-0jia/README.md

 - 👋 Hi, I’m Yuan
-- I’m currently studying Computer Engineering at UC Santa Cruz.
+- I'm an incoming Master's student in Computer Science and Engineering at UC Santa Cruz, where I did my undergrad.
-- Some of the courses I've taken include
-    - Software Engineering Project, Introduction to Data Structures and Algorithms, Network Programming, Embedded System Design.
-- When I'm free, I enjoy exploring Santa Cruz through my camera lens.
-You can often find me wandering around Santa Cruz with my Nikon F3.
+- When I'm free, You can often find me wandering around Santa Cruz with my Nikon F3.

 <!---